Joonpark13/serif.nu-old/README.md

 ## Current Status
 The new Serif.nu is currently in *private beta*.
 There will not be a public beta.
 Estimated release date is Winter 2017, week 5.
+This repository is a complete rebuild of the [previous application, Serif](https://github.com/Joonpark13/nuvsc).

 ## About
 Serif.nu is a course scheduler for Northwestern University, designed to make your registration week easy and painless.
 No more drawing it out on paper, no more clunky spreadsheets.
 Draft up a dream schedule (or four) before you register.